Best Events in Europe in July

 Summer is in full swing in July in Europe, which can only mean one thing – it’s festival time.
 Cities across the continent stop what they’re doing to celebrate all-time classics and organize a few new events.
 If you’re looking for some action on your summer Eurail trip, remember these popular events in July.

 Events in July

 1. Roskilde, Denmark – Roskilde Festival

 Just sneaking into the very beginning of July is one of Europe’s most popular music festivals, Roskilde.
-It runs from June 24 to July 1.
-In the past it has featured a wide range of acts, including the likes of Radiohead, U2, and Metallica.
+This year it runs from June 29 to July 6 with a line-up that includes The Cure, Chance the Rapper, Robyn and Bob Dylan.

 How to get there by train: There are regular trains between Copenhagen and Roskilde that take approximately 20 minutes.

 There are few destinations as sublime as Montreux, and it serves as the perfect setting for the annual jazz festival from June 28 to July 13.
 It’s not just jazz though – you can expect a wide range of artists to grace the stages throughout this idyllic destination on the shores of Lake Geneva.